 Use a password management application

-There are several online password management services that offer free versions, and KeePass is a free application for Mac and Windows.
+Several online password management services offer free versions, and KeePass is a free application for Mac and Windows.

 Check that the site is secure